Understanding the Cancer Brain

-If destroying cancer cells won't beat cancer, what will?
-We are using an amazing technique called SILAC to gain a comprehensive understanding of the cancer brain, to learn exactly what takes place during the onset and growth of cancer - one protein at a time.
-Gaining a deep understanding of cancer cells is very difficult, but I believe that as a team, working relentlessly, we can eventually out-think them.
+It is thought that cancer cells have a 'brain,' which is responsible for turning the cells 'on' or 'off'.
+We are using an amazing technique called Stable Isotope Labelling with Amino Acids in Cell Culture (SILAC) to gain a comprehensive understanding of the cancer brain.
+We aim to learn exactly what takes place during the onset and growth of cancer - one protein at a time.

 Proteins are present in all of the cells in our body, including in cancer cells.
 The types of proteins, their quantity, and the level of their activity can differ between normal cells and cancer cells.
-Proteins enable cancer cells to grow very fast, or they cause them not to respond to a given drug.
+Proteins enable cancer cells to grow very fast or they can cause them not to respond to a given drug.
 One of the main approaches in studying cancer cells and identifying new treatment targets is to analyse their protein content in great detail.
-There are several traditional methods at our disposal, such as a procedure known as western blotting.
-However, these methods are slow and low throughput.
-They analyse one protein at a time.
-Cells contain thousands of proteins so cancer medicine developers like us have been crying out for a more efficient method.

 SILAC is a novel method that allows scientists to perform large-scale identification and quantification of proteins in cells they are studying.
 The scientist grows cancer cells and 'feeds' them a special type of media which contains amino acids.
 The amino acids effectively bind to the proteins within the cancer cells.
 The SILAC machine is able to detect these amino acids and thus they act as labels for the different proteins within the cells.
 After being left to grow for three weeks, the cell cultures are collected and a different kinase protein eliminated in each one through a technique called 'gene silencing'.
 This culture is then introduced into a machine which uses the amino acid labels as a means of identifying the different proteins and produces both quantitative and qualitative data about them.Back to 'Our Work' main menu